Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 ## Chat Thread

 A chat conversation is represented by a chat thread.
 Each user in the thread is called a thread member.
 Thread members can chat with one another privately in a 1:1 chat or huddle up in a 1:N group chat.
-Users also get near real-time updates for when others are typing and when they have read the messages.
-To learn more, read about chat concepts [here](https://docs.microsoft.com/azure/communication-services/concepts/chat/concepts).

 # Chat operations